Indonesian National Armed Forces: Operations

-The military in Indonesia has evolved as an apparatus for defense based on political decisions.
+The military in Indonesia has evolved as an apparatus for defence based on political decisions.
 Indonesia has deployed forces in several UN peacekeeping operations, including in Lebanon and Democratic Republic of Congo (DRC), and has sent over 24,000 peacekeeping personnel to UN missions since 1957.

 The armed forces are tasked with military operations other than war, which include deterring radicalism and terrorism, securing critical infrastructure such as border controls, protecting dignitaries, providing disaster relief, and assisting the government in securing flight and maritime routes against hijacking, piracy, and trafficking.